GetTerminus/ngx-tools/ngx-tools/testing/README.md

 ### `configureTestBedWithoutReset`

+[[source]](src/utilities/configure-testbed-without-reset.ts)

-By default, Angular resets the TestBed between each test.
+By default, Angular resets the `TestBed` between each test.
 While this can be useful if components or services have shared state or create side-effects, it can slow down tests quite a bit.
-When the TestBed doesn't need to be reset, we can improve testing time by disabling this reset functionality.
+When the `TestBed` doesn't need to be reset, we can improve testing time by disabling this reset functionality.

 > NOTE: This function makes use of `beforeAll` and `afterAll` so it must be called inside your